MENU

 Gallery LVS is pleased to present Jennifer Lee : Traces, the second solo exhibition in Korea by the renowned British ceramic artist, held at the APMA Cabinet(Amorepacific museum of art Cabinet) located on the first floor of the Amorepacific headquarters in Yongsan, Seoul.

-Jennifer Lee’s works are held in major collections worldwide, including the Victoria and Albert Museum, the British Museum, the Metropolitan Museum of Art, the Los Angeles County Museum of Art (LACMA), the Philadelphia Museum of Art, and the Shigaraki Ceramic Cultural Park.
-In 2021, she was awarded the Order of the British Empire (OBE) by the British royal family for her outstanding contribution to the arts.
+Jennifer Lee’s works are held in 50 major public collections worldwide, including the Victoria and Albert Museum, the British Museum, the Metropolitan Museum of Art, the Los Angeles County Museum of Art (LACMA), the Philadelphia Museum of Art, and the Shigaraki Ceramic Cultural Park.
+In 2021, she was awarded the Order of the British Empire (OBE) for her outstanding contribution to ceramics.

 Gallery LVS Youjin Karen Lee